pyfar/sofar/docs/examples.rst

     sofa.verify()

-This will check if all mandatory attributes are contained `sofa` and if all attributes have the correct data type and shape.
+This will check if all mandatory data are contained `sofa` and if all data have the correct data type and shape.
 This is a good try to make sure that your data can be read by other applications.

 Note that you usually do not need to call ``sofa.verify()`` separately  because it is by default called if you create write or read a SOFA object.
-To write your SOFA dictionary to disk type
+This would for example tell you that you are in trouble if you entered only one HRIR but two source positions.To write your SOFA dictionary to disk type

 .. code-block:: python

     sf.write_sofa("your/path/to/SingleHRIR.sofa", sofa)

-Before writing the data to disk the function `Sofa.verify` is called, which checks if the data you entered is consistent and updates the SOFA object.
-This would for example tell you that you are in trouble if you entered only one HRIR but two source positions.
-If the check passed the file will be written to disk.
 It is good to know that SOFA files are essentially netCDF4 files which is based on HDF5.
 The can thus be viewed with `HDF View`_.

 To read your sofa file you can use